 Solving the magnetohydrodynamic (MHD) equilibrium problem is fundamental in plasma physics and plays an essential role, in particular, in the magnetic confinement approach to fusion.
-In axisymmetric geometries, the equilibrium problem is reduced to solving the Grad-Shafranov equation [1, 2].
-Since this equation is nonlinear, a numerical solution is necessary in general.
-In advanced tokamaks [3], two circumstances conspire to make the solution of the Grad-Shafranov equation particularly challenging.
-First, advanced tokamaks rely on broad current distributions to increase $\beta$ , the ratio of kinetic to magnetic pressure.
+In axisymmetric geometries, the equilibrium problem is reduced to solving the Grad-Shafranov equation.^{1,2} Since this equation is nonlinear, a numerical solution is necessary in general.
+In advanced tokamaks,3 two circumstances conspire to make the solution of the Grad-Shafranov equation particularly challenging.
+First, advanced tokamaks rely on broad current distributions to increase β , the ratio of kinetic to magnetic pressure.
 This leads to a current profile peak near the edge and to the sensitivity of the stability limit to details in the geometry of the plasma edge.
 Second, they rely on the H-mode for confinement.
-The pressure gradients in H-mode drive localized, peaked bootstrap currents near the edge that add to the difficulty in two ways, first by increasing the stiffness of the Grad-Shafranov problem and second by increasing the accuracy needed to calculate the stability of Edge Localized Modes (ELM) [4] as well as Resistive Wall Modes (RWM) [5].

-Great efforts have been made previously to develop numerical solvers for the Grad-Shafranov equation.
-The applications for these numerical solvers are diverse, ranging from the interpretation of experimental observations [6, 7] to the design of operation scenarios [8], real-time control of experiments [7, 9, 10], the analysis of the stability and transport properties of various configurations [11], and the optimization of machine designs [3, 12].
-The diversity of the applications leads to different requirements regarding properties of the algorithm such as speed, accuracy, stability, and flexibility.
+The pressure gradients in H-mode drive localized, peaked bootstrap currents near the edge that add to the difficulty in two ways, first by increasing the stiffness of the Grad-Shafranov problem and second by increasing the accuracy needed to calculate the stability of edge localized modes (ELM)4 as well as resistive wall modes (RWM).5 real-time control of experiments,^{7,9,10} the analysis of the stability and transport properties of various configurations,11 and the optimization of machine designs.^{3,12} The diversity of the applications leads to different requirements regarding properties of the algorithm such as speed, accuracy, stability, and flexibility.
 These different requirements are partly responsible for the multiplicity of solution strategies.
-The 1991 review article by Takeda and Tokuda [13] describes early codes including J-Solver [14], VMEC [15], TOQ [16], and others [17]-[20].
-Subsequent efforts led to the development of the codes CHEASE [21], CORSICA [22], and EFIT [6].
-Refs.
-[23]-[34] describe further works.
-As reviewed in [13], the methods for solving the Grad-Shafranov equation are categorized into two types: the Eulerian or "direct," and the Lagrangian or "inverse" numerical schemes.
+The 1991 review article by Takeda and Tokuda13 describes early codes including J-Solver,14 VMEC,15 TOQ,16 and others.17-19 Subsequent efforts led to the development of the codes CHEASE,20 CORSICA,21 and EFIT.6 References 22-33 describe further works.
+As reviewed in Ref.
+13, the methods for solving the Grad-Shafranov equation are categorized into two types: the Eulerian or "direct" and the Lagrangian or "inverse" numerical schemes.
 The finite difference, finite element, and Fourier decomposition methods are employed to discretize the equation.
 In all cases, iteration is used to handle the nonlinearity.